 If an abbot can practice like this, no matter which temple he governs, it will be prosperous.
 There will be numerous monks and novice monks similar to parents who give away things to their children.
 This is the same to Wat Paknam, the governor of Wat Paknam or the abbot, when he receives something, he thinks of his disciple monks and novice monks like his own children.
 So, he has no greed.
 If anyone is in need, he is willing to give.
-To do so, numerous monks and novice monks live comfortably, similar to living with their parents.
+To do so, numerous monks and novice monks similar living with comfortably, to their parents.
 Parents love their children so much like their precious.
-If they know that the abbot takes good care of their children who become monks and novice monks, they would be faithful and respectful.
+If they know that the abbot takes good care of their children who become monks and monks, they would be faithful respectful.
 What people are afraid of is that the things that they offered are used for other purposes [other than for the practice of Buddhism]."